pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-s3.rst

 -----------------------

 **endpoint** (site)
    The URL of the web service endpoint.
-If the URL begins with *https*, then SSL will be used.

 **max_object_size** (site)
    The maximum size of an object in GB (default: 5GB)